warbe-maker/warbe-maker.github.io/_posts/2021-01-16-Common-VBA-Error-Services.markdown

 ```

 ### The _Entry Procedure_ for the path-to-the-error
-The top level procedured, i.e. the first one with a _BoP/EoP_ service statement is considered the _Entry Procedures_.
+The top level procedure, i.e. the first one with a _BoP/EoP_ service statement is considered the _Entry Procedures_.
 Usually those procedures are event procedures like _Workbook\_Open_ or click events in a UserForm.

 ### Error description with additional information
 The _ErrMsg_ service displayes the information provided by  _err.Description_.
 For an _Application Error_ the error description is what is provided with the `err.Raise` statement.
 When the error description looks like "This is a serious error.||This error may be avoided by ...." the string concatenated with || is regarded an additional information and will be displayed in the error message as such.